 Listen, I’m an introvert at heart.
 I hate people.
 I hate talking to people.
 I want to be left alone.
 Mostly.
 But even I, in my harsh and lonely cynicism, will admit that I would have never gotten where I am today without an amazing community of other travel bloggers who helped me over the years when I needed it and who didn’t bother me when I wanted solitude.
 I’m grateful.

-In addition to my own travel media conference I launched last year in Australia (The Travel Bootcamp), I have only ever been a part of one blogging community – Travel Blog Success.
+In addition to my own travel media conference I launched last year in Australia (The Travel Bootcamp), I have only ever been a part of one blogging community – Super Star Blogging.
 I’ve been a member since 2012.
-Travel Blog Success is an amazing resource, consisting of two major online courses that teach you everything from how to start and build a blog to going pro with it, along with other courses to help you advance your online business.
+Super Star Blogging is an amazing resource, consisting of online courses that teach you everything from how to start and build a blog to going pro with it, along with other courses to help you advance your online business.

 It’s the only really established travel blogging group started and filled with genuinely good people.
 It’s really open and everyone is really supportive asking questions and getting good answers.
 There is a secret Facebook group where everyone asks everything, creating good dialogue, and perks and job offers that often pop up.
 While I joined 5 years ago, I didn’t actually go through and do the courses then, which I wish I had because it would have saved me years of trial and error.